swathianil/SyNCoPy_solution/ReadMe.md

 production_table_checksum_m2.npy

 # Test
-The methods_test.py file also include a test function for both solutions.
+The methods_test.py file include a test function for both solutions.
 A file 'test_data' has been included to support this functionality.